ernie-image/ernie-image/README.md

 - **Local, reproducible creative pipelines** — workflows that need a fixed model checkpoint that will not be retired by a hosted provider.
 - **AI research** — open weights under Apache 2.0 for studying single-stream DiT architectures, DMD distillation, RL-based diffusion fine-tuning, and bilingual text-to-image training.

-For low-friction evaluation without a local install, the browser demo at [the official ERNIE Image platform](https://ernie-image.org) runs the ERNIE Image Turbo variant directly.
+For low-friction evaluation without a local install, the browser demo at the [ERNIE Image platform](https://ernie-image.org) runs the ERNIE Image Turbo variant directly.

 ---